Fast install & first run

 Run a first scan

-When the command has terminated, import the results and create a view:
+When the scan has terminated, import the results and create a view:

 $ ivre db2view nmap